 This full featured teaching and learning tool changes what was once a flat, often cumbersome lecture playback into a multi layered, interactive viewing experience, offering students another way to succeed in courses.

 Once scheduled, recordings are automatically made available online.
 Recordings are stored online for the duration of the semester they occur and taken offline at the end of the semester.

-Classroom Capture is already available in the spaces listed in the dropdown below or on the Classroom Capture Locations map.
-Faculty and staff can submit the Request form to use Classroom Capture in any of these spaces.
+Classroom Capture is available in the spaces listed in the dropdown below or on the Classroom Capture Locations map.

 Centrally Scheduled Classrooms: